 FINDING A 35MM FILM CAMERA!

-I do not recommend getting a new camera for the course, because you can buy an old, used, fancy 200 dollar camera for $20-$45 on ebay for instance.
+I do not recommend getting a new fancy camera for the course, because you can buy an old used but fancy 200 dollar camera for $20-$45 today on ebay for instance.
 Just google "used 35mm SLR Film Camera"

-BUT, Fancy Brand new 35mm SLR Film Cameras are still being manufactured and available for those who wish to buy new, but they are expensive, because they are new:
+BUT, Fancy Brand new 35mm SLR Film Cameras are still being manufactured and available for those who wish to buy new.

 35 mm SLR Film Cameras; manual, semi-automatic

 The ideal camera for a student to get is a camera with manual ability.
 A camera that lets the photographer set the aperture and speed of the shutter is called manual.
 A camera with semi-automatic features is also a good idea, because the photographer can choose the aperture and the camera will set the speed to attain the correct exposure.
 A completely automatic camera takes away choices from the photographer, but it is still acceptable for the class.
 An example of a great semi-automatic camera is a Minolta Maxxum 50.
 These can range in cost on Ebay from $12. or $20. to $40 or more all depending on the condition.
 A new camera that is still being manufactured today is the Vivitar 3800n and is roughly $200.
 We do not need a new camera for the class, but they are out there.

 Here is a link to Maxxum 50 cameras on ebay:

 Here is a link to a reliable online store for used SLR cameras: (when you buy through a store the cost is always going to be more than an individual selling their own camera like on ebay)